This post was most recently updated on June 19th, 2022.

 The error tells me to go to default apps and select a file association there.
 So I took a look at my default apps – and lo and behold, I had not selected an email application.

-For a split second I thought the error message might’ve been descriptive (even though it was weird it would pop up randomly).
+For a split second, I thought that the error message might’ve been descriptive (even though it was weird that it would pop up randomly).
 So I selected Outlook as my default mail application – but that didn’t solve the issue.
 The errors kept popping up occasionally. - Shut down and restart OneDrive

-But no, at least for me, it didn’t.
+But no it didn’t – at least for me.
 Not after I had to restart the clients to sync my files, that is.
 Before that, it was very peaceful for a second.

 But if you want to try this anyway (and enjoy the silence while your files are gradually getting more and more out-of-sync), here are the magic commands to end and restart all OneDrive processes (your path to OneDrive executable might be different depending on your system configuration!)taskkill /im onedrive.exe /f